 2. Emphasizing Mature Trees

-One surprising feature that can add value to your house in Los Angeles is the presence of mature trees.
+One surprising feature that can add value to your house in Riverside is the presence of mature trees.
 Such trees have a host of sought-after benefits – providing shade to cut down on summertime utility bills, attracting bird life, and even cleaning the air we breathe.
 Of course, if you don’t have mature trees now, it will be several years until you do.
 But if you do have them, be sure to emphasize that fact in your marketing efforts when you are trying to sell.

 3. Playing Up Walkability

 Walkability is a feature that has been growing in popularity.
 Increasingly, buyers want homes within walking distance of restaurants, shops, parks, and so on.
 “People don’t want to have to hop in their car every time they want to grab a beer with friends or pick up a loaf of bread anymore,” Clarke said.
 “The more self-sufficient your neighborhood, the more people are willing to pay to live in it.”
-You can’t change your home’s location, but if it does have walkability, that’s something you should play up in the marketing because it will add value to your house in Los Angeles.
+You can’t change your home’s location, but if it does have walkability, that’s something you should play up in the marketing because it will add value to your house in Riverside.

 4. Unexpected Upgrades